ggvhcs/node-react-js/rsbuild-rjs-app/readme.txt

 ---

 3 --- create image from debian latest ---
-$ sudo docker build -t node-reactjs . // create the image docker.
+$ sudo docker build -t node-reactjs . // run this command for create the image docker if not created before.
 $ sudo docker images |grep node-reactjs // list the image created.
 ---
 node-reactjs       latest           df2fda52c41a   2 hours ago     975MB